peternewman/lilliput-monitor/README.md

 # Introduction
-`samsung-lfd` is Node module to control Samsung large format displays over LAN-TCP or RS232-serial with JS and human friendly commands.
+`samsung-lfd` is a Node module to control Samsung large format displays over LAN-TCP or RS232-serial with JS and human friendly commands.
 It is NOT for use with Samsung TV sets.

 ## Main features
 - different connection modes: tcp/serial/stream
 - different schemas of connect-disconnect cycle
 - command queuing and timing management
-- events driven
+- event driven

 ## Usage
 ```js